 As you can see, cannabis is a complex industry, and is riddled with accounting issues: banking, cash, accounting, software, merchant service, compliance/legal issues, and insurance just to name a few.
 However, great opportunity awaits for those with the fortitude, knowledge, ability to problem solve, and desire to be part of a major new industry.
 We recommend that you join groups, network, and stay immersed in the cannabis business world, and learn how others are overcoming challenges with software.
 No one can tell when or if these issues will get fixed; however, businesses are still required to comply with reporting requirements and keep accurate records.

-If you would like to learn about how you can become an accounting professional in the cannabis industry, check out our upcoming webinar on June 20th where we talk about cannabis specific software and systems.
-Click here to register for the webinar.
+If you would like to learn about how you can become an accounting professional in the cannabis industry, check out our on-demand webinar that was held on June 20th, 2019 where we talk about cannabis specific software and systems.
+Click here to register and watch the replay.